qihongl/learn-hippo/docs/learned_encoding/RESULTS.md

 The learned stochastic policy achieved mean held-out reward 0.987 ± 0.004 across 15 model seeds (fixed-seed bootstrap 95% interval [0.986, 0.989]).
 Mean
-endpoint-minus-nonendpoint write probability was 0.985 ± 0.006, interval [0.982,
+endpoint-minus-nonendpoint encoding probability was 0.985 ± 0.006, interval [0.982,
 0.988].
 All 15 seeds had positive endpoint selectivity, exceeding the preregistered requirement of 12.
-Thresholding write probability at 0.5 produced exactly one endpoint write and reward 1.000 for every seed.
+Thresholding encoding probability at 0.5 produced exactly one endpoint encoding and reward 1.000 for every seed.

-Relative to the paired matched-random one-write baseline, the stochastic policy closed 0.980 of the reward gap to the endpoint oracle, interval [0.977, 0.983], exceeding the required 0.80.
-Moving the deterministic learned endpoint write to the midpoint reduced reward from 1.000 to 0.000 for every seed; the paired displacement loss was therefore 1.000, interval [1.000, 1.000].
+Relative to the paired matched-random one-encoding baseline, the stochastic policy closed 0.980 of the reward gap to the endpoint oracle, interval [0.977, 0.983], exceeding the required 0.80.
+Moving the deterministic learned endpoint encoding to the midpoint reduced reward from 1.000 to 0.000 for every seed; the paired displacement loss was therefore 1.000, interval [1.000, 1.000].
 All four confirmatory criteria passed under the analysis frozen before test execution.